George F. Kennan: "X"

-His new policy of containment declared that Soviet pressure had to "be contained by the adroit and vigilant application of counter-force at a series of constantly shifting geographical and political points."
-The goal of his policy was to withdraw all the U.S. forces from Europe.
+The goal of his policy was to withdraw all U.S. forces from Europe.
 "The settlement reached would give the Kremlin sufficient reassurance against the establishment of regimes in Eastern Europe hostile to the Soviet Union, tempering the degree of control over that area that the Soviet leaders felt it necessary to exercise".

 Kennan further argued that the United States would have to perform this containment alone, but if it could do so without undermining its own economic health and political stability, the Soviet party structure would undergo a period of immense strain eventually resulting in "either the break-up or the gradual mellowing of Soviet power."

 The publication of the "X" article soon began one of the more intense debates of the Cold War.
 Walter Lippmann, a leading American commentator on international affairs, strongly criticized the "X" article.
 Lippmann argued that Kennan's strategy of containment was "a strategic monstrosity" that could "be implemented only by recruiting, subsidizing, and supporting a heterogeneous array of satellites, clients, dependents, and puppets".
 Lippmann argued that diplomacy should be the basis of relations with the Soviets; he suggested that the U.S. withdraw its forces from Europe and reunify and demilitarize Germany.
 Meanwhile, it was soon revealed informally that "X" was indeed Kennan.
 This information seemed to give the "X" article the status of an official document expressing the Truman administration's new policy toward Moscow.

 Kennan had not intended the "X" article as a prescription for policy.
 For the rest of his life, Kennan continued to reiterate that the article did not imply an automatic commitment to resist Soviet "expansionism" wherever it occurred, with little distinction of primary and secondary interests.
 The article did not make it obvious that Kennan favored employing political and economic rather than military methods as the chief agent of containment.
 "My thoughts about containment," said Kennan in a 1996 interview to CNN, "were of course distorted by the people who understood it and pursued it exclusively as a military concept; and I think that that, as much as any other cause, led to [the] 40 years of unnecessary, fearfully expensive and disoriented process of the Cold War".

 Additionally, the administration made few attempts to explain the distinction between Soviet influence and international Communism to the U.S. public.
 "In part, this failure reflected the belief of many in Washington," writes historian John Lewis Gaddis, "that only the prospect of an undifferentiated global threat could shake Americans out of their isolationist tendencies that remained latent among them."